deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

        4C
 ```

-We will need to add `0x4C` to our current ESP value.
+We will need to add `0x4C` to our current ESP value to get our buffer to land where we want.

-TO do our calculations, we will need to push the current stack pointer onto the stack and pop it into EBX.
+To do our calculations, we will need to push the current stack pointer onto the stack and pop it into EBX.
 Then, we will need to perform a calculation on EBX to get it equal to __`00C0F9F0`__.
 Then we will push the value onto the stack.

 Shellcode instructions: